rah-ds/rah5ff_DS5111su24_lab_01/README.md

 This lab uses project [Gutenburg](https://www.gutenberg.org/ebooks/1065) to load and analyze books/works that no longer have Copyrights.

-Being at UVa, we naturally care about Edgar Allan Poe.
+Being at UVa, we naturally care about Edgar Allan Poe :).

 To download and analyze some of his works, we will use a makefile, which runs on:
 1) The famous `Raven` Poem